bob123456678/TrainControl/src/examples/Readme.md

 Note that a path with conflicting accessory commands will never be chosen.

-If `atomicPaths` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
+If `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
 This may make operation more fun/fast-paced, at the risk of potential collisions when trains are too long.
 Lock edges, which should be used for any overlapping/crossing tracks, will never be unlocked early.

 ```
 {